Whole blood

 Whole blood (WB) is human blood from a standard blood donation.
-It is used in the treatment of massive bleeding, in exchange transfusion, and when people donate blood to themselves.
-One unit of whole blood (~517 mls) brings up hemoglobin levels by about 10 g/L. Cross matching is typically done before the blood is given.
+It is used in the treatment of massive bleeding, in exchange transfusion, and when people donate blood to themselves (autologous transfusion).
+One unit of whole blood (approximately 450 mL) increases hemoglobin levels by about 10 g/L. Cross matching is typically done before the blood is given.
 It is given by injection into a vein.

 Side effects include red blood cell breakdown, high blood potassium, infection, volume overload, lung injury, and allergic reactions such as anaphylaxis.
 Whole blood is made up of red blood cells, white blood cells, platelets, and blood plasma.
-It is best within a day of collection; however, can be used for up to three weeks.
+It is best within a day of collection; however, it can be stored for up to three weeks if refrigerated (1-6 °C).
 The blood is typically combined with an anticoagulant and preservative during the collection process.

 The first transfusion of whole blood was in 1818; however, common use did not begin until the First and Second World Wars.
 It is on the World Health Organization's List of Essential Medicines.
-In the 1980s the cost of whole blood was about US$50 per unit in the United States.
-Whole blood is not commonly used outside of the developing world and military.
-It is used to make a number of blood products including packed red blood cells, platelet concentrate, cryoprecipitate, and fresh frozen plasma.
+Whole blood is also used to make a number of blood products including red cell concentrates, platelet concentrates, cryoprecipitate, and fresh frozen plasma.

 Medical use

-Whole blood has similar risks to a transfusion of red blood cells and must be cross-matched to avoid hemolytic transfusion reactions.
-Most of the reasons for use are the same as those for RBCs, and whole blood is not frequently used in high income countries where packed red blood cells are readily available.
-However, use of whole blood is much more common in low and middle income countries.
+Whole blood has similar risks to a transfusion of red blood cells and is typically cross-matched to avoid hemolytic transfusion reactions.
+The use of whole blood is common in low- and middle-income countries.
 Over 40% of blood collected in low-income countries is administered as whole blood, and approximately a third of all blood collected in middle-income countries is administered as whole blood.

 Whole blood is sometimes "recreated" from stored red blood cells and fresh frozen plasma (FFP) for neonatal transfusions.
 This is done to provide a final product with a very specific hematocrit (percentage of red cells) with type O red cells and type AB plasma to minimize the chance of complications.

-Transfusion of whole blood is being used in the military setting and is being studied in pre-hospital trauma care and in the setting of massive transfusion in the civilian setting.
+Transfusion of whole blood is being used in the military setting and in the civilian setting, where it is being used in pre-hospital trauma care and in the setting of massive transfusion in the civilian setting.
+Whole blood can be ABO-type specific when the recipient blood type is known.
+When the recipient's blood group is not known, particularly in pre-hospital transfusion, low-titer O universal donor whole blood (LTOWB) can be used; this requires that the donor plasma contains only low titers of anti-A and anti-B.